3 Crazy-Effective Ideas to Unlock the Full Power of RLSA

 The strategy: Combine RLSA with demographic bidding for search.

-Both Google AdWords and Bing Ads offer demographic targeting for search ads.
+Both Google Ads (formerly known as Google AdWords) and Bing Ads offer demographic targeting for search ads.
 This allows you to adjust your bids if you want to target by gender or various age groups (e.g., ages 18-24, 25-34, or those over 65).

 Also, on Facebook, you can use Audience Insights to determine your target market and adjust your bids accordingly for age and gender.